Review of The Wind Rises (2013)

 When the adult Horikoshi’s first design for a fighter has failed, he is re-energized by love.
 The film leads up to his first successful design for the Imperial Japanese Navy: the Mitsubishi A5M fighter.

-A biography of Horikoshi Jirō, where most of the man’s professional life is portrayed accurately and practically everything about his private life is fiction.
+A biography of Horikoshi Jirō, where most of the man’s professional life is portrayed accurately and practically everything about his private life is a fiction that seems to have been inspired in part by “Searching for One’s Own Starting Point” (1990).
 Miyazaki, who based this on his own comics, has stated that the character of Horikoshi’s wife was lifted from The Wind Has Risen (1937) by Hori Tatsuo.
 The film is dedicated to both Horikoshi and Hori.

 Good human sound effects.
 Good visuals, particularly the luxurious crowd scenes.
 The dream sequences are dominated by dull grassy plains.
 The various disasters, including the great 1923 earthquake and fire, are rendered with fairly little emotionality.
 The untrained and inexperienced Anno Hideaki performs poorly in the lead role.

 At its heart, the film is a fantasy about constant encouragement toward egotism in one’s creative passion.
-One may read this as a metaphor for Miyazaki’s devotedness to his career over his family life.
+One may read this as a metaphor for Miyazaki’s devotedness to his career over his family life as noted in “I Left Raising Our Children to My Wife” (1992).
 At the same time, Miyazaki is obviously and—in interviews—explicitly ambivalent about Horikoshi’s work as a voluntary bottleneck in the production of instruments of violence for an obviously unworthy regime.
-This ambivalence gives the film its ambiguity, a trait it shares with a book it references, Thomas Mann’s The Magic Mountain (1924), and with Porco Rosso (1992).
+He opens “Sacrifices of the Sky” saying that “What we humans do is far too merciless”, and shows the same attidute here.
+His ambivalence gives the film its ambiguity, a trait it shares with a book it references, Thomas Mann’s The Magic Mountain (1924), and with Porco Rosso (1992).